ConnectUni/connectuni.github.io/index.md

 <img width="300" alt="Search for events" src="images/searchevents.png" align="center">

 - <b>Create Event Page: </b> Through the search events page, you can navigate to add an event.
+Since events are linked to groups, the group section of this document is specifically linked to the user's list of groups.

 <img width="300" alt="Add Event" src="images/addevent.png" align="center">

 - <b>Events Calendar Page: </b> This page displays a calendar to the user which shows the different events that our app is able to host.
 The user can click on different days in order to get to different events.
-Eventually we will be able to sort using the sort prompt at the top of the page.
+If there are no events for the selected date, the user is prompted to create an event for that day.

 <img width="300" alt="Events Calendar" src="images/eventcalendar.png" align=center>

 - <b>User Profile Page: </b> If the user clicks on the profile page on the navbar, they will be presented with this page showing their information as it appears to others, their interests, and the groups they are currently a part of.
-They are able to edit their profile information from this page.
+They are able to edit their profile information and interests from this page.
 If they hit the settings button in the appbar, they will then go to the settings page listed below.

 <img width="300" alt="Profile Page" src="images/userprofile.png" align=center> <img width="300" alt="Profile Page" src="images/editinterests.png" align=center> <img width="300" alt="Profile Page" src="images/editprofile.png" align=center>